-The latest Census catalogue was published in December 2021, and is available to order as a printed book, and to download (free of charge) from the Census Catalogues page.
+The latest printed Census catalogue was published in December 2021, and is available to order in print, and to download (free of charge) from the Census Catalogues page.

 The Census Catalogues page also lists all previous catalogues, with downloads where available.

 Dr Phil Stanley has generated new dictionary files corresponding to the 2020/2021 species checklists for the UK and Europe.
 These can be used in Microsoft Word and similar applications to check the spelling of the new species names.

 Dictionary of species names for Great Britain and Ireland (2021)

 The file will download as a .txt file, so you will need to rename it to a .dic file, then import as a custom dictionary into Word or similar.

 If your browser is configured to open text files rather than download them, you may need to right-click the link and take the ‘Save link as…’ option to save the file to your hard drive.